carloseduardoxp/carloseduardoxp.github.io/_pages/industry.md

 - Core Business: Software Outsourcing for Sysmap and Telemig/Vivo (telecommunications operator)
 - Work: Convert the old Telemig/Vivo CRM written in Vantive to Java using the Sunlight framework.
 I also worked as a backend developer on a new platform called Orkin.
-- Main Technologies: Java, Hibernate, Oracle.
+- Main Technologies: Java, Spring Framework, Hibernate, Oracle.

 ---